mtopor/currency-rates/README.md

 * Add redux to server and store the url with date query param in server's state in order to share or reuse it.
 * Create a static component for error banner
 * Revisit app.tsx test
+* Add `ts-node-dev` to project in order to rebuild the project after edit.
+* Add axios instance with config.